SAVprmm/bsgallery/README.md

     ```
     yii.bat serve
     ```

+### Demonstration of the result

-2. home page is viewer of gallery
+1. Home page is viewer of gallery
-    <a href="https://github.com/SAVprmm/bsgallery/blob/main/tests/screenshots/1.home_page-viewer.jpg" target="_new">demo screenshot</a>
+    <a href="https://github.com/SAVprmm/bsgallery/blob/main/tests/screenshots/1.home_page-viewer.jpg" target="_new">demo screenshot 1</a>

+2. After successed added 5 images of different format
+    <a href="https://github.com/SAVprmm/bsgallery/blob/main/tests/screenshots/2.add_5_image_with_success.jpg" target="_new">demo screenshot 2</a>

+3. How displaying error of uploading
+    <a href="https://github.com/SAVprmm/bsgallery/blob/main/tests/screenshots/3.add-_with_error_due_wrong_file_type.jpg" target="_new">demo screenshot 3</a>

+4. See 5 images sort by "Original Create Date".
+One of it have original cyrillic name.
+    <a href="https://github.com/SAVprmm/bsgallery/blob/main/tests/screenshots/4.added_one_image_name_was_translited.jpg" target="_new">demo screenshot 4</a>

+5. See images with the same original name.
+On right images preview clickable.
+Pagination on down of page.
+    <a href="https://github.com/SAVprmm/bsgallery/blob/main/tests/screenshots/5.on_viewer_image_with_same_name-pagination-sotring.jpg" target="_new">demo screenshot 5</a>